 Primary Bone Cancer: Treatment Choices

 There are various treatment choices for primary bone cancer (cancer that starts in the bones).
 Which may work best for you?
 It depends on a number of factors.
 These include the type, size, location, and stage of your cancer.
-Factors also include your age, overall health, and what side effects you’ll find acceptable.
+Other factors include your age, overall health, your personal preferences, and what side effects you’ll find acceptable.

 Learning about your treatment options

-Your doctor is the best person to answer your questions.
+Your healthcare provider is the best person to answer your questions.
 He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
 Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than 1, and ask you to decide which one you’d like to use.
+Or he or she may offer more than one choice, and ask you to decide which one you’d like to use.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.

 Understanding the goals of treatment for primary bone cancer

 For many primary bone cancers, the goal of treatment is to cure the cancer.
 If cure is not possible, treatment may be used to shrink the cancer or keep it under control for as long as possible.
 Treatment can also improve your quality of life by helping to control the symptoms of the disease.
-The goals of bone cancer treatment can include 1 or more of these things:
+The goals of bone cancer treatment can include one or more of the following:

-Remove or destroy tumors in other parts of the body
+Removing or destroying tumors in other parts of the body

-Kill or stop the growth or spread of bone cancer cells
+Killing or stopping the growth or spread of bone cancer cells

 Types of treatment for primary bone cancer

-Most people with primary bone cancer will have more than 1 treatment.
-The treatments you have depend on your age, general health, and the type and stage of bone cancer.
+Most people with primary bone cancer will have more than one treatment.
+The treatments you have depend on your age, general health, and the type, grade, and stage of bone cancer.
 Here is an overview of each type of treatment:

 Radiation therapy.
-This treatment kills cancer cells using high-energy X-rays or other types of radiation.
+This treatment kills cancer cells using strong X-rays or other types of radiation.
 In most cases, radiation therapy is not the main treatment for bone cancer.
 But sometimes it is used on tumors that can’t be removed.
-It may also be used in the area where the tumor was removed, to kill any cancer that may have been left behind.
-Radiation can also ease symptoms of bone cancer.
+It may also be used after surgery in the area where the tumor was removed, to kill any cancer that may have been left behind.
+Radiation can also help ease the symptoms of bone cancer.

 Supportive care.
 Your healthcare provider may advise therapies that help ease your symptoms, but don’t treat the cancer.
 These can sometimes be used along with other treatments.
 Or your healthcare provider may suggest supportive care if he or she believes that available treatments are more likely to do you more harm than good.